When choosing quality Greek sea salt, it's important to choose unrefined products from artisanal salt works.

 It embodies ancestral know-how and an intimate link with the sea.

+Used in cooking since Antiquity, Greek sea salt is distinguished by its purity and richness in minerals.
 This natural, unrefined product has become a benchmark for chefs and food lovers the world over.

-Greece, with its countless islands and long coastlines, offers ideal conditions for the production of salt of exceptional quality.
+Greece, with its countless islands and long coastlines, offers ideal conditions for the production of a salt of exceptional quality.

 The Origins of Salt in Greece: A Thousand-Year History